-This course is pending approval by the California Acupuncture Board for continuing education credit.
-When the course is approved, a CEU test will appear at the end of the course curriculae.
-Completion of the course videos and passing the test with an 80% or greater score will automatically generate a certificate of completion to be used toward licensure requirements.
+This course has been approved by the California Acupuncture Board & the NCCAOM for 55 hours of continuing education credit.
+Video lectures must be viewed completely and viewed in sequence in order to progress through the course.
+Completion of the end of course test with an 80% or greater score will automatically generate a certificate of completion to be used toward licensure requirements.

 This in-depth training program is designed to take practitioners through the steps necessary to grasp the tangibility of acupuncture when treating internal disease.
 Moving beyond using acupuncture points for their book function to understanding how to profoundly affect the qi, practitioners will understand what to do at any acupuncture point, and why specific points are chosen in order to achieve great results.

 While there is no substitute for hands on practice and clinical observation under skilled practitioners, this course is designed to offer practical and tangible training on what to do to create predictable, repeatable and reliable results with acupuncture needles.

 Module 1: Tonifying the Upright, Dispersing the Pernicious, Regulating the Channels

 Module 2: The Eight Functions of Qi

 Module 4: Awakening the Source

 Andrew Nugent-Head is the founder of the Association for Traditional Studies (ATS), a 501c3 organization dedicated to the preservation, documentation and dissemination of China's traditional knowledge.
 Andrew moved to China in 1986 to study Chinese medicine, martial arts, and internal cultivation.
 Having spent his entire adult life in China dedicated to these arts, he has obtained the highest quality education possible in traditional, mentor-disciple relationships for over 25 years.